 Before we divulge into the fixes part, let us understand why dry dentures are an issue.
-Most dentures are made from acrylic material which needs moisture to retain their shape.
+Most dentures are made from an acrylic material that needs moisture to retain its shape.
 When you are wearing your dentures, the saliva keeps your dentures moist at all times.
 When they are not being worn, dentures are likely to dry out immediately.

 What happens when dentures dry out?

 When dentures dry out completely, the acrylic is likely to become too dry and brittle.
 There are a few issues associated with dry and brittle dentures.
 Firstly, they can lose their shape, even slight warping can make your teeth feel like they do not fit well.
 In case of extreme changes, your dentures may become completely unusable.
 Your dentures will possibly break too if you drop them.

 Fixing dry dentures may not be as difficult as you think and you can use some quick tips and tricks.

 1) If you have had your dentures out only for a few hours, they can be fixed by just putting them back in your mouth.
 The saliva in your mouth will rehydrate the dentures and enable them to moisten up.

 2) If your dentures have not been worn for a long time and have been stored out of the water, you can try to rehydrate them by soaking them in water for at least 24 hours.
 This will give them a chance to moisten and restore.

 3) In case your dentures have completely warped out of shape, they may be completely unusable.
 In such a case, you will need to see your denturist who can check if your dentures can be restored and used.

 It is best to not try a DIY method to fix the denture by yourself by using hot water or heat and remolding the denture plate or the teeth.
 In most likelihood, you will end up damaging them further and even your denturist may refuse to work with dentures that are a result of a DIY job gone wrong.